 Entering the canyon

 At the top of the canyon head left until you get to a road.
-As you continue moving left (north), Louse Mountain comes into view.
+As you continue moving left (north), Louse Benchmark comes into view.
 The road continues up a gradual slope and then eventually heads directly south just below Louse Mountain.
-After you pass under Louse Mountain, continue up the road as its climbs up below Louse Mountain’s south shoulder.
+After you pass under Louse Benchmark, continue up the road as its climbs up below Louse Mountain’s south shoulder.
 Look for a road turning east up the mountain.
-Once on the road, take it as it cuts back towards Louse Mountain.
-The road continues for about half a mile until it tops out just between Louse Mountain and its south shoulder.
-Head to the right to reach the summit of Louse Mountain.
+Once on the road, take it as it cuts back towards Louse Benchmark.
+The road continues for about half a mile until it tops out just between Louse Benchmark and its south shoulder.
+Head to the right to reach the summit of Louse Benchmark.
 From the saddle, it is about 250 yards away and 170 feet up.

 If you want to avoid the canyon, head north away from the canyon and follow the road when it swings back to the south near some power lines.
-This heads up to the side of the canyon and then a road on the right heads to the ridge at the base of the Damonte Ranch Buttes, about 1 1/2 miles northwest of Louse Mountain.
+This heads up to the side of the canyon and then a road on the right heads to the ridge at the base of the Camel Back Mountain, about 1 1/2 miles northwest of Louse Benchmark.
 This adds about 1/4 mile each way.

 As noted above, access become tricky due to the construction in the area.
 There are no issues or permits needed to hike up the canyon itself.
 Once at the top of the canyon, it is not clear what is public land and what is private.
 There is a house located to the south of Louse Benchmark, and there is a “No Trespassing” sign along the road between Louse Benchmark and Camel Back Mountain to the south, but no fence to designate private land.
 Just be careful and watch for any signs that you might be on private land since it is not clearly marked.